Skip to main content

 Install the Pod Identity Webhook

-If you install the Pod Identity Webhook, you can use AI Object Storage with very little configuration.
+If you install the Pod Identity Webhook, you can use AI Object Storage with minimal configuration.
 You can install the Pod Identity Webhook from CoreWeave Charts with the following steps:

 1. Set environment variables for your organization ID and region: